-- Appointing a process agent in each state you do business
+- Appoint a process agent in each state you do business

-This agreement provides financial guarantee to the obligees.
+This agreement provides a financial guarantee to the obligees.
 It requires the broker to comply with the bond terms, state and federal statutes and regulations.
 Should the broker violate these terms and act dishonestly, bond obligees can file a claim against the freight broker bond and obtain compensation for the damages and losses they have suffered.
-Compensation is paid out by the surety bond company which has provided the bond for the broker.
+Compensation is paid out by the surety bond company which has provided the bond.

 This makes the bond a bit like a line of credit.
 As with any line of credit, if compensation is paid out under the bond agreement, the broker must then repay the surety in full for the compensation.
 Bond claims can be costly and damaging to the reputation of the brokerage company, which is why they should be avoided at all costs.